Manufacturing veterinary medicines under the ACVM Act 1997

 To get extra copies of MPI-issued GMP certificates, submit a completed GMP certificate: Request for additional copies form.

-- GMP certificates: Request for additional copies [PDF, 323 KB]
+- Extra copy of GMP certificate request [PDF, 323 KB]

 You must keep veterinary medicines for export separated from products registered for New Zealand use – their requirements are different.

 To export veterinary medicines, you may need to meet certification requirements for the importing country.